 - Diversify your crypto portfolio with a range of cryptocurrencies to reduce the financial burden as they rise and fall on the market.

 - Do your homework to ensure that the cryptocurrencies you are investing in come from reliable sources.
-The development of cryptocurrency has opened the door to new digital and financial scams, crime organizations, and money laundering worldwide, so itโs important to know who youโre investing in.
+The development of cryptocurrency has opened the door to new digital and financial scams, crime organizations, and money laundering worldwide.
+Itโs important to know who youโre investing in.

 - Cryptocurrency is extremely volatile, meaning that their worth fluctuates easily.
 Because of this, financial advisors typically only recommend investing 10% of your overall retirement portfolio in high-risk investments like crypto.
-This is because something as simple as a tweet from an influential figure can send the value in a downward spiral overnight.
+Something as simple as a tweet from an influential figure can send the value in a downward spiral overnight.

-Investing in cryptocurrency can still be a great way to make additional money for your retirement fund, but doing your research is always key, and while there are risks associated with every type of investment, the world is still navigating cryptocurrency as a whole, so itโs best to approach conservatively.
+Cryptocurrency can be a great way to make additional money for your retirement fund, but doing your research is key.
+While there are risks associated with every type of investment, the world is still navigating cryptocurrency as a whole.
+Itโs best to approach conservatively.
 If youโre concerned about your risk factor, speak with a financial advisor with a cryptocurrency background.

-To learn more about financial trends, management strategies, and the best way to make, save, and spend your money, visit the Slavic401k blog.
+To learn more about financial trends, visit the Slavic401k blog.